JRMishra/Scientific-Calculator-C-Sharp/README.md

 or by making a simple google or a stackoverflow search.

-----> At the moment I amthe only one responsible for maintaining & contributing to the project.
+----> At the moment I am the only one responsible for maintaining & contributing to the project.